-Children will get the chance to regularly share their voice about the effectiveness of the resources used to support their learning and interventions they take part in.
-They will be aware of the outcomes on their plan and know what they are working towards, how this will happen and their role in this.
+Children will get the chance to regularly share their voice about the effectiveness of the resources and strategies used to support their learning, and the interventions they take part in.
+Teachers will share the outcomes on their plan so that they know what they are working towards, how this will happen and their role in this.
 Children will be asked to share their views through questionnaires, discussions, drawings or other suitable methods.
 The methods used will depend on the child.
-The level and form of the pupil voice will obviously depend on the age of the child and we expect the pupil to take an increasing role as they move through the school.
+The level and form of the pupil voice will obviously depend on the age of the child, and we expect the pupil to be able to take an increasing role as they move through the school.

-3.8 What accredited and non accredited courses do you offer for young people with SEND?
+3.8 What accredited and non-accredited courses do you offer for young people with SEND?

-Children follow the National Curriculum and are externally assessed at standard points, including the Year 1 Phonics Screening and at the end of Key Stage 2.
+Children in the Early Years Foundation Stage follow the EYFS curriculum and are assessed at the end of their Reception year against the Early Learning Goals.
+Children within KS1 and KS2 follow the National Curriculum and are externally assessed at standard points, including the Year 1 Phonics Screening and at the end of Key Stage 2.